 The Egyptians were used to this; their country had been ruled by various semi-contemptuous outsiders at various times since the period which historians now refer to as its New Kingdom had ended in 1069 BC, marking the end of the glory years of pharaonic Egypt.
-Ptolemy was different, however, in that he found a way to remain apart from his subjects without ever embracing, whether purposefully or inadvertently, the role of foreign oppressor.
+Ptolemy proved unique, however, in that he found a way to remain apart from his subjects without embracing, whether purposefully or inadvertently, the role of foreign oppressor.
 Grecophile though he was, he recognized the intrinsic potency of Egypt’s rich and impossibly long history, as personified by the pharaonic iconography of old.
 His court, even his personal mode of dress, took on more and more of its trappings during the years after his victory over Perdiccas, gradually acclimatizing his subjects to his eventual assumption of the title of pharaoh.
 Likewise, he sought to blend the religious milieus of Greece and Egypt, even though they were very different on the surface — the Greek gods being individual, rambunctious, and ironically human in their fallibility, the Egyptian gods more stately and strange, fundamentally inhuman and therefore unknowable.
 If the blending was by no means seamless, it did benefit immensely from the live-and-let-live quality of pagan religion, so foreign to our modern, more dogmatic sensibilities: there were remarkably few Spanish Inquisitions in pagan cultures, for the worship of one god or set of gods seldom precluded the worship of others.
 Thus Egypt could have its traditional religious cake and eat Greek religion too.

 Even as he was working to bring his vision of a Grecian Egypt to fruition internally, Ptolemy also had cause to worry about external events.
 The death of Perdiccas brought more rather than less chaos to the regions which Alexander the Great had so briefly ruled.
 Having lost their protector, the manifestly inadequate co-kings Philip III and Alexander IV didn’t stand a chance against the remaining Bodyguards.
 Philip III was executed in 317 BC; Alexander IV almost made it to adulthood against all the odds, but was killed along with his mother Roxana in 309 BC.

-We don’t know exactly what form his coronation as pharaoh took, nor even on exactly what date it took place, but we can certainly imagine that it must have been quite the spectacle indeed.
-Personally, I picture a scholarly, perhaps slightly pudgy man — Ptolemy was already 63 years of age at the time — who looks a little incongruous amidst all the pomp and circumstance, who definitely must not cut the same figure that the youthful Alexander did upon his crowning.
-We can assume that the coronation took place in Memphis, given that city’s long association with Egyptian monarchy, but can imagine that the procession traveled down the Nile in full regalia thereafter to Alexandria.
+We don’t know exactly what form his coronation as pharaoh took, nor even on exactly what date it took place, but we can imagine that it must have been quite the spectacle indeed.
+Personally, I like to picture a bookish, balding, slightly pudgy man — Ptolemy was already 63 years of age at the time — who looks a little incongruous amidst all the pomp and circumstance, who definitely does not cut the same figure that the youthful Alexander did upon his crowning.
+We can assume that the coronation took place in Memphis, given that city’s long association with Egyptian monarchy, but can imagine that the procession sailed down the Nile in full regalia thereafter to Alexandria.
 Perhaps the body of Alexander even traveled with them to take up residence in the suitable tomb that the faithful Dinocrates had by now prepared for him.
 (While various ancient sources mention that a tomb of Alexander existed in his namesake city, neither its date of construction nor its precise location or even appearance are known to us today.)
 Surely the idea of having Alexander accompany him on this day of days would have been enormously appealing for Ptolemy, being a way to unify the traditions of Egypt with the Greek traditions personified by the great conqueror, and to cast himself as the heir to all of them.

 Such things were important to Ptolemy, for he really was an intellectual at heart, much taken with the philosophy of Socrates, Plato, and Aristotle.
 He drew his theory of good government from the Republic, a transcript of discussions on the subject which the young Plato supposedly heard his mentor Socrates hold with various interlocutors in Athens.
-No lovers of democracy even though they lived in its birthplace, Socrates and Plato described the ideal ruler as a learned and thoughtful “philosopher king” who enjoyed total power, but who exercised it wisely, with no regard for the vicissitudes of fashion or politics, but always for the benefit of a populace who might otherwise struggle to determine its own best interest.
+No lovers of democracy even though they lived in its birthplace, Socrates and Plato described the ideal ruler as a learned and thoughtful “philosopher king” who enjoyed total power, but who exercised it wisely — exercised it with no regard for the vicissitudes of fashion or politics, but always for the benefit of a populace who might otherwise struggle to determine its own best interest.

 Until philosophers are kings, or the kings and princes of this world have the spirit and power of philosophy, and political greatness and wisdom meet in one, and those commoner natures who pursue either to the exclusion of the other are compelled to stand aside, cities will never have rest from their evils — no, nor the human race, as I believe — and then only will this our [ideal] state have a possibility of life and behold the light of day.